AtharvaMusale/AtharvaMusale.github.io/_posts/2021-09-23-Representing Text To Vector.md

 ![image](https://user-images.githubusercontent.com/46114095/134460554-47c2f9da-2a49-4d10-b04b-2e815392e0e2.png)

-While creating the BOW vector it will consider each of the words in the vocabulary and count the number of times that word appeared in the whole text corpus that count will be the value of the vector.
+While creating the BOW vector it will consider each of the words in the vocabulary and count the number of times that word appeared in the whole text corpus.
+This count is used as a vector representation for each word in the text corpus.

 ### Advantages of Bag Of Words

-* Simple to understand and implement.
+* **Simple to understand and implement.**

 ### Disadvantages of Bag Of Words
 * **Curse of Dimensionality-** If the unique words in the corpus are too high and there are many words with low frequency then it will lead to a sparse vector representation of BOW.
 Sparse vector is difficult for a model to compute as well as to interpret.
 So the performance metrics of a model would be low since the model won't be able to interpret the features properly.

 * **Vocabulary-** The vocabulary of the BOW needs to be created carefully.
-The text corpus should be preprocessed (like removing stopwords/punctuations, stemming, lemmatization, converting to lower case, etc).
-This will significantly reduce the sparsity and also help the model to interpret the vector in a better manner.
+The text corpus should be preprocessed with some of the techniques like removing stopwords/punctuations, stemming, lemmatization, converting to lower case, etc. This will significantly reduce the sparsity and also help the model to interpret the vector in a better manner.

 * **Not Considering The Meaning-** The biggest drawback of BOW is ignoring the meaning of the words in the corpus.
 The meaning of the words brings intuition to the whole sentence.
 BOW is not taking into account this while vectorizing.
 This is one of the biggest disadvantages of a BOW words vectorization.